caseycs/php-error-handler/README.md

 # PHP error handler

 Common error handling with callbacks.
-Provides request url, environment dump for every error.
+Provides custom error message with request url, referer, session and other environment info for every error.

 Example: